 Whether you’re designing a new porch or remodeling an existing one, the cost will be based on several factors.
 Similar to the cost for decks, your existing type and size of porch, its current condition, and any unique or historic porch elements you want to include.
 If you’ve recently moved into an older home in Philadelphia that hasn’t been maintained, your porch may need extra attention to get it back in shape.

 Historic porches are often more expensive because of the need to preserve the traditional appearance of the architectural elements.
 This process usually requires the help of a custom millwork specialist if the porch has been long neglected.
 Not surprisingly, traditional front porches were fancier than side and rear porches.
-Italianate and Victorian homes were often designed with ornate architectural turnings and scrollwork to impress high society visitors.
+Italianate and Victorian homes were often designed with ornate architectural turnings and scrollwork to impress high-society visitors.
 In contrast, many original rear porches were intended for the delivery of ice, milk and other fresh food for the hired staff.
 Fair weather meal preparation often happened on rear porches because it was an extension of the unsightly working kitchen area, relegated to the rear of the 19th century home designs.
 This restoration of a rear porch in Chestnut Hill is a good example of a transformation of an historic working kitchen porch layout.

 There are a few main types of porches but generally, a thoughtful porch is architecturally integrated with a home as compared to decks and will more likely have a roof covering of some kind.
 Porches can be a simple open shed supported by columns and can be as small as an awning porch cover with just bracket supports providing cover for a single entrance.
 More elaborate structures may include ornate railings, wrap-around porches, screened porches, enclosed porches, and multi-level designs.
 Porches often serve a utilitarian purpose by doubling as a sort of mudroom or drop-zone, helping to keep dirt, boots, and clutter from entering your interior.
 Many older homes in Philadelphia and the surrounding area included some type of front or rear porch, although vestibules were a handy runner-up if there wasn’t space for a full porch or mud-room.

-If you want to substantially change the structure of your porch (including a complete redesign or expansion), you can expect your project to cost significantly more than if you are merely replacing the decking, railing, or roof structure.
+If you want to greatly change the structure of your porch (including a complete redesign or expansion), you can expect your project to cost significantly more than if you are merely replacing the decking, railing, or roof structure.

 Depending on how much design work will be required, the contractor you work with should be able to provide you with the most reliable price for remodeling your Philadelphia porch.
 If you have more design work to do, the contractor may need to see your plans first.
 You can calculate your own rough estimate by studying the average costs for some of these common porch renovations.